Head Teacher's Welcome

 With ever increasing costs, the school often asks parents to offer voluntary contributions towards trips.
 However, The Friends have also subsidised day visits and visitors to the classroom.
 These contributions have enabled all planned visits to go ahead.
 Parents with financial concerns are invited to share these immediately with the head teacher in confidence.
 We operate an inclusive system in this school.

 The school has a board of governors that work in partnership with the Head teacher to support the strategic direction of the school.
-Each Autumn they write an annual report for parents to read which includes the progress of the school towards its development plan aim, the use of the Pupil Premium Funding and a short account of the activities of the committees including finance (see Governors section of this website)
+Governors produce a report annually for parents to read which includes the progress of the school towards its development plan aim, the use of the Pupil Premium Funding and a short account of the activities of the committees including finance (see Governors section of this website)

 The school is committed to healthier living and learning.
 It was awarded Healthy School Status in 2012.